About the Center

-Clients are assigned to a counselor and scheduled for standing one-hour weekly appointments for the duration of the semester.
+Clients are assigned to a counselor and scheduled for standing weekly appointments for the duration of the semester.
 Counselors and clients work collaboratively to determine whether additional counseling is needed at the end of the semester.

-ASU students are welcome and encouraged to use services provided by the CTC at a significantly reduced cost.
+ASU students are welcome and encouraged to use services provided by the CTC at no cost.
 Students who struggle with adjusting to the university, making academic and career decisions, or addressing personal issues might particularly benefit from CTC counseling services.